navi39/Selenium-Mocha-Test-Environment/README.md

 # Selenium-Mocha-Test-Environment
-Structured example of test automation environment using Selenium atop of Mocha framework
+Structured example of test automation environment using Selenium atop of a Mocha framework

 # Overview:
-Structured test automation environment aimed to test UI testing.
-In this example, it is used to test Evernote application, but with minimal modifications, it could be used as a starting point for test automation of any other web application.<br />
+Structured test automation environment aimed to UI testing.
+In this example, it is used to test Evernote application, but with minimal modifications, it could be used as a starting point for a test automation of any other web application.<br />
 The project is structured according to POM (Page Object Model) pattern.<br />
 Tech stack:
 - Node.js